Frequently Asked Questions about Process Serving a Summons and Complaint

 The importance of proper service of process stands as the most important element of the beginning of a newly filed United States District Court lawsuit.
 Legal process, in essence, is a formal notification to a party involved in a lawsuit.
 The notification is delivered and served by one of our United States District Court private Process Servers who are always respectful, disinterested in the action and observant of the laws that apply to statutory service of process.

-Check out our listed USDC Process Servers categorized by State below
+Process Servers Listed by State